Suntiang

 A Suntiang is an elaborate crown worn normally by Minangkabau women in Sumatra for festive occasions.
 It has the shape of a radiant fan and is made out of golden materials such as brass and copper.

-A piece worn by a bride (referred to as Anak Daro) for a wedding is called Suntiang Gadang, while the one worn by traditional dancers is called pasumandan.
-The suntiang is worn at the wedding party, and is quite heavy, weighing up to 3.5 kilograms.
+A piece worn by a bride (referred to as Anak Daro) for a wedding is called Suntiang Gadang, while the one worn by traditional dancers is called Pasumandan.
+Suntiang is worn at wedding parties, and is quite heavy, weighing up to 3.5 kilograms.

 The headpiece's weight is meant to symbolize the burdens that may arise after marriage, like motherhood and furthering the bride's marriage.
-In the bride wearing the ornament, the message is conveyed that she can carry the weight of a relationship.
+In the case of the bride wearing the ornament, the message that is conveyed is that she can carry the weight of a relationship.